Enjoy a look back at just some of our previous exhibitions

 Visitors immersed themselves in Nick’s world, entered a recreation of his studio filled with the tools of his trade and the stages involved in creating one of his illustrations.
 There was also the chance to try a range of different drawing techniques and materials, including the opportunity to create their own digital ‘Sharracter’.

 Shifting PerspectivesBack to top

-Shifting Perspectives is more than just an exhibition of photographs.
-It is an experiment in the power of visual imagery in changing and challenging perspectives.
-The images are of everyday interactions: people playing football, going for a walk, having a day out at the fairground…But the people in the photographs have Down’s syndrome.
+Shifting Perspectives was more than just an exhibition of photographs.
+It was an experiment in the power of visual imagery in changing and challenging perspectives.
+The images were of everyday interactions: people playing football, going for a walk, having a day out at the fairground…But the people in the photographs have Down’s syndrome.

 The images of Down’s syndrome that you may be familiar with tend to be either medical – focusing solely on the physical characteristics that mark the individual out as having Down’s syndrome – or images inspiring pity to encourage financial donations.
 The images in Shifting Perspectives were different.
 They presented people with Down’s syndrome as individuals, defined by more than their genetic code.
 The photographs showed human beings with personalities influenced by their families and their environment, as well as their own hopes and aspirations.